nixer89/rippled/src/xrpl/rpc/README.md

 ## The classes.

-Suspension with continuation uses four `std::function`s in the `ripple::RPC`
+Suspension with continuation uses four `std::function`s in the `xrpl::RPC`
 namespace:

     using Callback = std::function <void ()>;